pucheng-tan/WordFlow/README.md

 Known issues on windows:

 1. You are not alloud to run scripts.
 First enter windows power shell in administrator, then enter the command 'set-executionpolicy remotesigned'

+## To run automated tests:
+1. run pytest in the group2 directory
+2. View test results in the .report.json file created in the group2 root directory
+    - if tests are satisfactory to do a merge request, the "success" attribute will be true
+    - if the success attribute is false, the possible problems are:
+        - pytest was not run at the group2 root directory (all tests in the repository must be ran)
+        - one or more tests could have failed, xfailed, xpassed, or given a warning (all tests must pass with no skips and no warnings)
+    - tests that pass log only their nodeid, outcome, and metadata for brevity
+    - all other tests will log additional debugging information
+    - any warnings will be logged